Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning

-\paragraph{Fine-tuning} We perform parameter-efficient fine-tuning using the Low-rank Adaptation (LoRA) framework~\citep{lora2022}, where less than 1\% of model parameters are trainable.
+\paragraph{Fine-tuning.} We utilize Low-rank Adaptation (LoRA) ~\citep{lora2022} method to perform parameter-efficient fine-tuning with less than 1\% of model parameters.
 The models undergo fine-tuning as described in Section~\ref{sec:proposed_method} for the uncertainty-aware causal language modeling method.
-For comparative purposes, we also fine-tune models using the standard cross-entropy loss to evaluate against the standard causal language modeling fine-tuning method.
-For all our experiments, the models are fine-tuned for a concise duration of 3 epochs, utilizing only 20\% of the data split.
+For all our experiments, the models are fine-tuned for a concise duration of 3 epochs.
 The optimization is carried out using the AdamW optimizer~\citep{loshchilov2017decoupled}, with an initial learning rate of $1e{\hbox{-}4}$, a weight decay of $0.001$, and a warm-up ratio of $0.03$.
-We follow the same setup for both CLM and UA-CLM methods for a fair comparison.
+For comparison with related works, we also fine-tune models using the standard causal language modeling and unlikelihood training loss functions.
+We follow the same setup for all the methods for a fair comparison.
 During the fine-tuning process, only the LoRA parameters are updated, while all other model parameters remain frozen.
 We provide more details on the hyperparameters and implementation in Appendix~\ref{apdx:finetuning}, to facilitate the reproducibility of the results.

-\paragraph{UQ metrics } To assess the uncertainty quantification from CLM and UA-CLM in the context of free-form text generation, we employ four widely used metrics as the baselines: mean token entropy~\citep{fomicheva2020unsupervised}, perplexity~\citep{fadeeva2023lm}, predictive entropy~\citep{malininuncertainty} and semantic entropy~\citep{kuhn2023semantic}.
+\paragraph{UQ metrics.} To assess the uncertainty quantification in free-form text generation, we employ four widely used metrics: mean token entropy~\citep{fomicheva2020unsupervised}, perplexity~\citep{fadeeva2023lm}, predictive entropy~\citep{malininuncertainty} and semantic entropy~\citep{kuhn2023semantic}.
 The predictive entropy and semantic entropy are estimated by generating 5 stochastic sequences from the model, each obtained through temperature sampling with a temperature setting of T=0.3.